Bose-Einstein condensation of non-ground-state caesium atoms

 The d-wave resonance causes two zero crossings in the calculated scattering length, at $145.5$ and $148.6$ G. The BEC shows the highest stability when the value of $a_{2,2}$ is non-zero and positive, as expected from mean-field theory.
 However, for negative values of $a_{2,2}$ mean-field theory predicts a collapsing BEC.
 In fact, below the zero crossing at $145.5$ G, as $B$ is lowered and $a_{2,2}$ becomes more negative, we observe more loss and increased sample widths.
 The presence of the two zero crossings is reflected in two minima in the cloud widths at $144.9(1)$ G and $148.1(1)$ G. These are at slightly lower fields than the zero crossings, i.e.\ at slightly negative scattering lengths.
 Evidently, slightly attractive interactions lead to reduced widths in expansion.
 This we attribute to the fact that the atom clouds contract for small attractive interactions, but do not fully collapse.
 The increased loss close to the resonances is caused by a combination of resonantly enhanced two-body and resonantly enhanced three-body losses.
 To sort out which of these dominates near the resonances would need a separate investigation.

 Fitting the two resonant loss features with simple Gaussians gives resonance positions at $147.62(3)$ G and $154.13(1)$ G. These values are in good agreement with the predictions.
-Further, more narrow resonant features, which do not appear in Fig.~\ref{fig:zero_crossing_expansion} because of the finite resolution of the scan over $B$, are discussed in the Appendix \ref{sec:summary_of_resonances}.
+Further, more narrow resonant features, which do not appear in Fig.~\ref{fig:zero_crossing_expansion} because of the finite resolution of the scan over $B$, are discussed in the Supplementary Note \ref{sec:summary_of_resonances}.\\

-The usability of a BEC in $(3,2)$ in future experiments is in part determined by the extent to which the BEC is compromised by losses.
+{\bf Measurement of loss-coefficients.} The usability of a BEC in $(3,2)$ in future experiments is in part determined by the extent to which the BEC is compromised by losses.
 We therefore investigate the loss dynamics of ultracold non-condensed samples of atoms in $(3,2)$ for different values of $a_{2,2}$ in the regions around both $160$ G and $40$ G. Atoms in the state $(3,2)$ are exposed to both two-body and three-body decay channels.
-Two-body inelastic collisions come in the form of spin exchange and dipolar relaxation \cite{leo2000collision, frye2019ultracold}.
 Two local minima in $k_2$ are predicted around $40$ G and $160$ G, as seen in Fig.~\ref{fig:Cesium_scattlen_K2}.
 The value for the minimum at $160$ G is calculated to be nearly two orders of magnitude lower than that for the minimum near $40$ G. A distinct difference in the inelastic scattering behavior around $40$ G and $160$ G is clearly reflected by the fact that a pure BEC can be achieved at $160$ G, but not near $40$ G. For three-body recombination there are no precise predictions for these regions.
 Our lifetime measurements as discussed in this section provide an experimental estimate for both the two- and three-body coefficients in these regions.